datawire/quark/design/packaging.md

    produced by the compiler is specific to a given distro/compilation unit.

+ - The quark "standard library" needs to be able to grow beyond what is manually included in builtin.q, e.g. for ardana we need to pull in functionality from hub.q.

 ### Solutions:

  - We need to precisely define what constitutes a distributable unit